Withdrawal of authorisation, liquidation and bankruptcy

 When FINMA withdraws authorisation under Article 33 ff BA due to insolvency or determines that a company is overindebted in statutory liquidation proceedings, it opens bankruptcy proceedings against the company and appoints a liquidator.

-FINMA most often applies the legal provisions on withdrawing authorisation (as appropriate) to unauthorised financial market participants.
+The legal provisions on withdrawing authorisation apply (as appropriate) to unauthorised financial market participants (Art.
+37 para.
+3 FINMASA).
 Companies that then fail to meet the authorisation requirements are liquidated.
 Depending on the company’s financial situation, this may be done in accordance with the Swiss Code of Obligations or through bankruptcy liquidation.
+Insofar as there is overindebtedness of the company or another (civil) ground for bankruptcy, the opening of bankruptcy proceedings and liquidation have fallen under the jurisdiction of the civil courts since 1 January 2023 (Art.
+173b para.
+2 SchKG).
+FINMA remains responsible for the supervisory liquidation of an unauthorised financial market participant as a measure to restore compliance with the law.

 Where a number of companies have been involved in the same unauthorised activity, they can be treated as a group for the purposes of supervisory law, depending on the extent to which their staff, finances and organisations are interlinked.
 The provisions on withdrawing authorisation apply to all companies in such cases.